Gaiety Girls was a term used in England referring to the popular portraits of actresses that were continually published on postcards.

 See Universal Postal Union

-A generic postcard is one that depicts scenery with no discernible features that could identify a specific location.
+A generic postcard is one that depicts scenery with no discernible features that could definitively tie it to a specific location.
 Some cards without identifiable subjects were purchased for the basic attractiveness of the scene and used for general greetings.
 Other cards depicting similar scenes of beaches, country ponds, or wood lined roads were often printed with the names of different locations on them.
+While some of these might pass for the inscribed location, others had nothing in common with the location at all and were probably only made because they were cheap.
 The words Greetings From would typically be pre-printed on the card allowing the buyer to fill in the blank or it could be used as a stock card by the retailer.
 This not only allowed for more opportunities to sell the card, it provided postcards to small communities that might not otherwise had any postcards at all.
 Even when a postcard does not literally depict a town, it may have been used by the people of that town as if it did, and in an obtuse way it becomes historically attached to that place.
 Generics were also often used to depict military bases and fortifications.
-In this way images sought out by the public during wartime could be supplied without exposing any sensitive information.
+In this way soldiers could send postcards home during wartime without exposing any sensitive information.

 Gesetzlich Geschutzt is a term sometimes found on postcards and other objects of German manufacture.
 It is often mistaken for a publishers name but it actually means Legally Protected or Patented.